 SurvJustice has undertaken several policy and legislative efforts at the federal, state and local level to address campus sexual violence.
 Download our policy advocacy intake form here to request our services and submit it to us here.
 The following are some highlights of our previous work and experience:

-- SurvJustice joined Public Justice and other legal and civil rights advocates in letter calling on state education officials to protect transgender students
+- SurvJustice joined Public Justice and other advocacy orgs in a letter calling on state education officials to protect transgender students

-- SurvJustice worked with National Women's Law Center to publish an open letter to Acting Assistant Secretary of Civil Rights Candice Jackson on her need not only to apologize for promoting rape myths, but by also acknowledging research on the realities around campus sexual violence
+- SurvJustice worked with NWLC to publish an open letter to Acting Assistant Secretary of Civil Rights Candice Jackson on her need to apologize for promoting rape myths and acknowledge research on the realities around campus sexual violence

-- SurvJustice agrees to participate in Michigan State University’s National Experts on Campus Sexual Assault Project conducted by Dr. Rebecca Campbell
+- SurvJustice researched by Michigan State University’s National Experts on Campus Sexual Assault Project by Dr. Rebecca Campbell

 - SurvJustice participated the Arab American Institute's "Trump's Proposed Budget Cuts: Civil Rights Protections at Risk" panel